Gimbels: New York flagship store

 The Gimbels New York City flagship store was located in the cluster of large department stores that surrounded Herald Square, in Midtown Manhattan.
 Designed by architect Daniel Burnham, the structure, which once offered 27 acre of sales space, has since been modernized and entirely revamped.
 When this building opened, on September 29, 1910, a major selling point was its many doors leading to the Herald Square New York City Subway station.
 Due to such easy access, by the time Gimbels closed in 1986, this store had the highest rate of "shrinkage", or shoplifting losses, in the world.
-Doors also opened to a pedestrian passage under 32nd Street, connecting Penn Station to the 34th Street (New York City Subway) and 33rd Street (PATH) stations.
-This Gimbels Passageway was closed in the 1990s for security reasons during a period of high crime.
+Doors also opened to a pedestrian passage under the south side of 33rd Street, connecting Penn Station to the 34th Street (New York City Subway) and 33rd Street (PATH) stations.
+This passageway was closed in the 1990s for security reasons during a period of high crime.

 The structure was converted in 1989 to A&S Plaza, a mall named for its anchor department store, a midtown branch of Brooklyn's A&S. The store became a Stern's in 1995, and the mall was renamed Manhattan Mall.
 The anchor store closed in 2001 and the space was subdivided within the mall, while the upper levels were converted to offices.
 A new JCPenney anchor store opened in 2009, in the lower two levels.
 That anchor store closed in 2020 and by 2021 all stores in the mall had closed, and the building served only as office space.

 The building that housed a Gimbels branch at 86th Street and Lexington Avenue remains, but has been converted to apartments.